remotivelabs/remotivelabs-android-emulator/cuttlefish/README.md

 #### Disable internal VHAL server

 To be able to pass VHAL properties from the host it needs to be configured to run the `vhal_proxy_server`.
-This is done during startup for for Android to actually use it you need to build the image with the fake vhal server disabled.
+This is done during startup for Android to actually use it you need to build the image with the fake vhal server disabled.
 Update `/device/google/trout/aosp_trout_x86_64.mk` (depending on the architecture) and change the value of `ENABLE_VHAL_FAKE_GRPC_SERVER` to `false`.

 ```
 ENABLE_VHAL_FAKE_GRPC_SERVER ?= false